jovannafernando/recipes-and-ratings/README.md

   frameborder="0"
 ></iframe>

-Therefore we belive that it's MAR as it depemds on the n_ingredients column
+Therefore, we believe that it's Missing At Random (MAR) as it depends on the n_ingredients column.

 <hr>